chimplie/the-love-geometry/javascript/README.md

-Home Assignment: The Love Geometry
+Love Geometry - Front-end Challenge
 ==================================

 Before working on the assignment we suggest you to read [why do we think](../WHY-TA-DEFENCE.md) that test assignment